 SBC participants represent fresh, raw talent ready to soak up everything they’re taught.
 As a mentor, you can bring out their passion and skill, as well as teach valuable lessons on how to think critically, problem-solve effectively, and practice patience and perseverance in a lab setting.
 Past mentors have been amazed by the talent and ability of the young researchers who enter this competition – students whose work in many cases have contributed to the international scientific body of knowledge.

-Some students have already made arrangements to work with a particular mentor in the course of developing their research proposal.
-In most cases, however, it is the Proposal Evaluation Committee that identifies scientists and researchers whose expertise and facilities would be most helpful to a particular student.
-Potential mentors are contacted to see if they are interested in working with high school students.
-If the mentor agrees, his or her name and telephone number are given to the students with the instruction that they are responsible for contacting the mentor and persuading him or her to assist them.
+Some students have already made arrangements to work with a particular mentor in the course of developing their research project.
+In most cases, however, it is SBC organizers that identify scientists and researchers whose expertise and facilities would be most helpful to a particular participant.
+Learn more about how mentors get placed with student here.

-Are you an academic or professional in the field of biotechnology?
-Your guidance and resources can help make the SBC possible for a budding scientist.
-Please consider being a mentor – an experience described by past participants as “fulfilling,” “educational,” and “life-changing.”
+Are you an academic or professional in the field of biotechnology or life sciences?
+Your guidance and resources can help transform the SBC experience for a budding scientist and open doors they never thought possible.

 SBC looks for professional mentors willing to work with high school students to help guide and refine projects, and ensure projects are following appropriate scientific methodologies and procedures.
 SBC projects fall within the area of biotechnology or health sciences, including but not limited to the following fields:

 Time Commitment for a Mentor

 - Can vary, but typically consists of 3-4 one-hour sessions via videoconferencing (or in person, if local COVID restrictions permit).
 Scheduling will be decided upon agreement between student(s) and mentor.

 - Mentors also review and sign off on laboratory booklet.